 - By the end of 2018, one-fourth of the customer support and service operations will include a VCA or virtual customer assistant across all channels of communication.
 (According to Gartner Predicts 2015)

-- According to Gartner Research, knowledge management will transform CRM customer service, and rapid retrieval.
-Creation of relevant content will become a key attribute for leading enterprises by 2018.
+- According to Gartner Research, knowledge management will transform CRM customer service and rapid retrieval.
+The creation of relevant content will become a key attribute for leading enterprises by 2018.

 - Six billion connected things are expected to request support by 2018, according to Gartner Predicts 2016: CRM Customer Service and Support.

 After looking over these statistics about customer service, it may seem a bit confusing.
 However, it’s pretty easy to see how important the customer experience has become.

 With many consumers making it very clear that they will not remain loyal to a brand after a bad customer service experience, it’s more important than ever to provide exactly what they want.

 It’s impossible to eliminate all customer complaints and never make a mistake.
 However, putting the right systems in place, including a VCA, is a huge step in the right direction.

 Customer service has become one of the most determining factors for customers and one of the ways small and medium-sized businesses can compete with larger companies.